 Naturally, some tasks suit you better; others require a little more effort.
 Solve the simplest tasks first in written exams.
 This strategy gives you a good feeling in the beginning and prevents you from spending time on protracted and challenging solution tasks.
 For oral exams, it is vital to listen carefully, and take your time before answering.
 Take a deep breath and then respond calmly.

 Conclusion: Exam anxiety can be alleviated.

 Exam anxiety arises in our minds.
-If you’ve read our tips & tricks and take them seriously from now on, you’ll be more relaxed in your next exam.
+If you’ve read our tips & tricks and take them seriously from now on, you’ll be more relaxed during your next exam.

 In some cases, however, exam anxiety is so advanced that you may not be able to free yourself from the vicious cycle of fear, panic and blackout.
-In this case, we recommend seeking professional help.
+If so, we recommend seeking professional help.

 Carney/Cuddy/Yap: “Power Posing: Brief Nonverbal Displays Affect Neuroendocrine Levels and Risk Tolerance.”
 (Psychological Science 21, No. 10 October 2010, p.
 1363–1368).